-re Highland Estates Lots 9, 10, 11 Biological Mitigation Compliance date 6/18/2019
+re Highland Estates Lots 9 and 10, Biological Mitigation Compliance date 8/9/2019

-This memorandum report summarizes the results of pre-construction surveys completed for the Highland Estates project in the San Mateo Highlands, specifically for lots 9 and 10 at the end of Cobblehill Place and lot 11 at the end of Cowpens.
-The surveys were completed on June 18, 2019 to comply with biology mitigation measures included in the Conditions of Approval for the project.
-The weather was foggy turning to clear, calm, and cool.
-The survey was conducted by Sr. Biologist Taylor Peterson between 6:40 and 9:00 am.
+This memorandum report summarizes the results of pre-construction surveys completed for the Highland Estates project in the San Mateo Highlands, specifically for lots 9 and 10 at the end of Cobblehill Place.
+The surveys were completed on August 9, 2019 to comply with biology mitigation measures included in the Conditions of Approval for the project.
+The weather was partly cloudy, cool, with a light breeze.
+The survey was conducted by Sr. Biologist Taylor Peterson between 7:15 and 8:30 am.